morpheus-graphql

 }

-as you see, response type field name collision can be handled with GraphQL alias
+as you see, response type field name collision can be handled with GraphQL alias.

-you can fetch well typed response GetHero
+with fetch you can fetch well typed response GetHero.

 fetchHero :: Args GetHero -> m (Either String GetHero)